finitespace/BME280/README.md

 #### bool  begin()

   Method used at start up to initialize the class.
 Starts the I2C or SPI interface.
+Can be called again to re-initialize the mode settings.
   Return: bool, true = success, false = failure (no device found)

 #### void setMode(uint8_t mode)